Tranquility Base Hotel & Casino: Accolades

 Tranquility Base Hotel & Casino was nominated for the 2018 Mercury Prize, an annual prize awarded to the year's best British or Irish album based solely on said album's merit, regardless of an act's popularity or previous general success.
 This became the band's fourth nomination for the award: the second most nominations received by any act.
 The album was nominated for Best Alternative Music Album at the 61st Annual Grammy Awards, with single "Four Out of Five" nominated for Best Rock Performance.

 The album also appeared on numerous year-end lists.
 At Album of the Year, which creates an aggregate of music critic's year-end lists, Tranquility Base Hotel & Casino was listed as the fourteenth best album of the year, with Q and Kitty Empire of The Observer naming it the best album of 2018.
 Publications including NME, The Independent and Mojo also listed Tranquility Base Hotel & Casino as the year's second best album.
 Uproxx, BBC Radio 6 Music and Entertainment Weekly included the album in the top five of their year-end lists, with Vulture and The Guardian including the album in their top ten.
-Publications that listed the album in their top twenty include Flood, Paste and The Line of Best Fit.
+Publications that listed the album in their top twenty include Flood Magazine, Paste and The Line of Best Fit.
 Numerous publications included Tranquility Base Hotel & Casino in their top fifty albums of the year, including Crack Magazine, Esquire, musicOMH, Pitchfork, Uncut and Louder Than War, while Noisey listed the album in their top hundred.

 At the end of the 2010s, the album was included in decade-end lists by The Independent (48) and NME (53).